This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to:

 Section 174 of the Criminal Justice Act 2003 imposes a duty to give reasons for, and explain the effect of, the sentence.

 Step 9 – Consideration for remand time

-Sentencers should take into consideration any remand time served in relation to the final sentence at this final step.
+Sentencers should take into consideration any remand time served in relation to the final sentence.

 The court should consider whether to give credit for time spent on remand in custody or on bail in accordance with sections 240 and 240A of the Criminal Justice Act 2003.